microsoft/FHIR-Converter/docs/how-to-guides/troubleshoot.md

 * The token used was intended for a different audience.
 This happens if the scope used when getting the access token is incorrect.
   * Troubleshooting:
     * Ensure the scope value provided when getting the access token is in the list of audiences configured with the service.
 Refer [Access token](enable-authentication.md#get-access-token) for more information.

+## 404 - Not Found

+This error is usually received if the request is made against an invalid endpoint.

+**Root Cause(s):**

+* The requested API route does not exist.
+  * Troubleshooting:
+    * Verify the API route is correct.
+      Refer [FHIR converter APIs](use-convert-web-apis.md#apis) to get the exact API names.

+* The service URL does not exist.
+  * Troubleshooting:
+    * Verify the service URL provided in the request URL corresponds to the actual service endpoint.
+Refer [Endpoint](use-convert-web-apis.md#fhir-converter-endpoint) to learn how to get this URL.

+## 405 - Method Not Allowed

+**Root Cause(s):**

+* The service URL used for the request is an HTTP endpoint.
+  * Troubleshooting:
+    * Update the service URL used in the request to start with `https://`.

+## 415 - Unsupported Media Type

+**Root Cause(s):**

+* The request body provided is not in the supported JSON format.
+  * Troubleshooting:
+    * Ensure the request body is provided as a JSON object in the request.

 ## 500 - Server Error